kristiansyrjanen/billystat/README.md

 #### Resizing images

-To resize the images to a smaller size we used the following command:
+To resize the images to a smaller size we made a script thadoes it for us, let's call it *resize.sh*:

 	FOLDER="/path/to/images"